Worksop College: History

 Construction began in 1890 on St Cuthbert's College with the sinking of a well and laying of a foundation stone.
 Cuthbert's College was the last school to be personally opened by Woodard himself; Worksop College was officially opened on 5 September 1895, with 5 masters and 44 boys.
 The land on which the school was built was donated by Henry Pelham-Clinton, 7th Duke of Newcastle, and the drive, which is now tree-lined, was donated by the Duke of Portland.
 In the early days, buildings were scarce, with only the Great Hall and East Wing complete, plus a temporary chapel.
 St Cuthbert's Chapel was opened in 1909 after Lord Mountgarret made funds available.
 Mountgarret did not live to see the finished building; the new building was opened in 1909 by Lady Mountgarret.
 The early plans for the college chapel were scaled back, due to lack of funds.
 Cuthbert's College was renamed as Worksop College by Fred Shirley during his time as Headmaster.

-Shirley years
+1921-1935

-Under Shirley, headmaster from 1921 to 1935, the school prospered, and a building programme was undertaken – the Sanatorium, Squash courts, Eton Fives courts (replaced in the 1960s by the chemistry department), staff houses, Old Theatre, Art School, West Wing, and the top storey of the North Wing were all completed.
+Fred Shirley, headmaster from 1921 to 1935, the school prospered, and a building programme was undertaken – the Sanatorium, Squash courts, Eton Fives courts (replaced in the 1960s by the chemistry department), staff houses, Old Theatre, Art School, West Wing, and the top storey of the North Wing were all completed.
 Shirley's plan was to turn Worksop into the Eton of the Midlands.
 Such was his influence, that a former Prime Minister, Ramsay MacDonald, attended the Speech Day of 1934.
 By 1935, when Shirley left for King's School, Canterbury, pupil numbers had risen to 500 and the school had gained a good reputation amongst the English Public Schools.